matanyall/Pyarcade/README.md

 - Add high scores database, REST API, and template
 - Fix login bugs and update templates

-### Andy(20%)
+### Andy(25%)
 - Implemented documention using sphinx
 - documented and reviewed code
 - Format the documentation to be visually appealing

-### Matanya (30%)
+### Matanya (25%)
-- Implemented storing and loading function for games in Pyarcade
-  - Implemented Pickling with Pickle to serialize games and store them
-  - Added ability to see loaded games.
+- Implemented DevOps through Gitlab CI/CD
+  - Automatic Testing with pytest, as well as coverage
-- Added automatic testing with Gitlab CI/CD and tox.
+- Added Favorite and Friends functionality through the rest API
-  - Switched over testing framework.
 - Did general bug fixes and improvements
 - Updated documentation
+- Managed Zoom Meetings